 The 6 steps of a hotel competitive analysis

 *Hint, be sure to include your own property’s analysis for each of these steps.

-- 1. Choose your hotel competitive set, also known as a compset.
+- 1. Choose your hotel competitive set, also known as a hotel compset.
 Select 3-5 direct competitors in your market (in our example we use 4).
 For an accurate comparison, choose properties that attract a similar target audience and potential guests as your property.